 Large Format Operations

 Hypermart has to remain competitive in the market while at the same time it is required to operate more efficiently to sustain its profitability.
-Thus, the Company has confirmed in late Q4 2017 to perform a change to Hypermart’s paradigm from the previously company-centered into a more consumer-centric outlook with an enhanced approach to serve the consumers’ demanding needs.
-Significant focus would be given to a tighter selection of fast moving, primary basic household products needed by consumers daily coupled with aggressive pricing on all products.
-Hypermart’s store size would also be revamped to the new standard for a more effective and efficient operation.
+The Company realigned the Hypermart’s format and business model into a more consumer-centric outlook with an enhanced approach to serve the consumers’ demanding needs.
+Significant focus was given to a tighter selection of fast moving, primary basic household products needed by consumers daily coupled with aggressive pricing on all products.
+Hypermart’s store size were also under extensive review for the new standard for a more effective and efficient operation.
 The continuing cost reduction and higher productivity at store level were also driven to regain Hypermart’s productivity and profitability going forward.

 SmartClub and B2B